JMFaundez/DG_Euler_solver_bump/README.md

 - The `Area` file does not take into account the high order representation of the elements at the bottom.
 But this quantity is only used to compute the local `dt` to march the solution.
 - The flag `free-stream` is to run a test running free-stream on all boundaries.
 - For curved elements, the normals are computed inside the residual calculations.
+- The postprocessing folder has some python files to plot stuff, but it's not very clean.